nas5w/interview-guide/behavioral/README.md

 ### Interpersonal problem-solving

 A lot of hypotheticals will involve conflict with another individual.
 Empathy is important here.
-You'll want to make sure your proposed solution treats the other party like a human.
+You'll want to make sure your proposed solutions treat the other party like a human.
 Make sure your approach solves problems _collaboratively_ with that individual.
 In the previous example where we have an employee who is disengaged and not performing, perhaps we recommend a 1:1 to try to get to the bottom of the situation and then collaboratively come up with an action plan to get the employee back on track.

 ### Example hypothetical questions